sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 - **Recommendations:**
     -

-**Has the organization integrated all identity and access management functions into Microsoft Entra ID to ensure a seamless and secure user experience across the entire application portfolio, with advanced security measures applied consistently?**
+**Has the organization integrated all identity and access management functions into Microsoft Entra ID to ensure a seamless and secure user experience across the entire application portfolio, with advanced security measures applied consistently?** (Score Initial)

 - **Legacy:** Multiple, disparate IAM engines are in use across the environment without any efforts towards consolidation.
 This leads to fragmented identity and access management practices, creating inefficiencies and potential security vulnerabilities due to inconsistent policy enforcement and user experiences.
     - Indicators: